 Underperformance is not only limited to the performance of an individual.
 This also includes signs such as:

-Further to put underperformance into perspective, let me share a few statistics.
-These stats show the hindrance caused by underperforming employees.
+To put underperformance into perspective, these statistics show the hindrance caused by underperforming employees.

 Underperforming employees make a 25% lower contribution to the organization.
 Furthermore, they have only a 14% chance of staying with the organization.

-This clearly depicts the need for identifying underperformance early.
-So, you can solve the issue before they become a major hurdle.
+This clearly depicts the need to identify underperformance early.
+So you can solve the issue before it becomes a major hurdle.

 11 Tips to manage underperforming employees